con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > phra zhing [f.
 55r] zag med sa bon bral/ /

 Beyond defeat, unmanifest, unmatched,
-Not making manifest, and not appearing,
+Not making manifest, without appearance,
 Pervasive, timeless, fully omnipresent,
-Minute, beyond defilement, seed-free, (97)
+Minute, beyond defilements, seed-free, (97)

 * 97b: nirañjana/gsal byed min/'not making manifest': Our translation follows what is suggested by the ancient translation, although it probably not the most natural interpretation of *nirañjana*.
 Given the context, it does make sense to say that Mañjuśrī does not appear and he does not 'colour' other thing, i.e. make other things appear.
 The Kangyur translation or *nirañjana* as 'gos pa med' is a natural one.
-* 97c niṣkala/'gyur ba med/'timeless': This translation attempts to somewhat harmonise the reading of the ancient translation (mi 'gyur - `without change') with that of our Sanskrit witness and Kangyur translation (niṣkala/cha med - 'without parts').
-If we take *kalā* as referring to a unit of time, to be without kalās is, therefore, to be unchanging or timeless.
+* 97c niṣkala/'gyur ba med/'timeless': This translation attempts to somewhat harmonise the reading of the ancient translation (*mi 'gyur* - `without change') with that of our Sanskrit witness and Kangyur translation (*niṣkala*/cha med - 'without parts').
+If we take *kalā* as referring to a unit of time, to be without *kalā*s is, therefore, to be unchanging or timeless.
 * 97d *bījaṃ*: The translation 'seedless' follows the ancient translation. *'bījam* could be acceptable reading of the Sanskrit text without emendation, but the word should then be in a masculine form.
 Vilāsavajra's commentary, as well as the Dege translation, only support reading *bījam*.